Nanny Taxes & Payroll in Nebraska

 Nanny Taxes At a Glance

-Minimum Wage: In Nebraska, the current minimum wage is $15/hour.
+Minimum Wage: In Nebraska, the current minimum wage is [rate].

-Overtime Rules: Household employees in Nebraska are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
-Overtime compensation is not required for live-in employees.
+Overtime Rules: Household employees in Nebraska must be paid at least time-and-a-half for hours worked over 40 in a seven-day workweek.
+Overtime compensation is not required for live-in employees and isn’t required when work is performed on a holiday.

-Paid Leave Laws: In Nebraska, household employers must follow the state’s Healthy Families and Workplaces Act law that went into effect on October 1, 2025.
+Paid Leave Laws: In Nebraska, household employers must follow the state’s Healthy Families and Workplaces Act, which requires paid leave for employees.

 Minimum Wage

-Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
-Nebraska’s state minimum wage rate of $13.50/hour applies.
-This rate will increase to $15/hour on January 1, 2026.
+Household employees must be paid at least the highest applicable federal, state, or local minimum wage rate.
+Nebraska’s minimum wage rate of $15/hour applies.

 Overtime Pay Rules

-Household employees in Nebraska are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
-Overtime compensation is not required for live-in employees.
+Household employees in Nebraska must be paid at least time-and-a-half for hours worked over 40 in a seven-day workweek.
+Overtime compensation is not required for live-in employees or when work is performed on a holiday.

 State Unemployment Tax & Rate

-In Nebraska, the new employer SUI (state unemployment insurance) rate is 1.25 percent on the first $9,000 of wages for each employee.
+In Nebraska, the new employer SUI (state unemployment insurance) rate is 1.25 percent on the first $9,000 of each employee’s wages.
+Employers with previous employees may be subject to a different rate.
 This is an employer-only tax.

 Workers’ Compensation Insurance